 13. Be wise about grocery shopping.
 Don’t buy too much food that will stay in the refrigerator.
 Make sure you cook all your frozen food before you go.

 14. Start decluttering your house.
 Hold a garage sale or sell some belongings you don’t need on websites such as eBay and Craigslist to cover some of your moving expenses.
 You can also sell unneeded furniture to online stores that buy and sell used furniture.
+It’s also best to hire furniture movers to help you out in moving these bulky stuff.

 17. Start cleaning the garden and shed, and set up a day for cleaning the whole house as well.
+You may consider looking into move-out cleaning service near you to lessen your burden.
+Just make sure that you hire a professional cleaning service company like Fantastic Cleaners to clean your house.

 19. Check if all of your furniture and rugs will fit well in the new house.